Kuang (surname): Variations

 In addition, at the beginning of the 20th century, when many new Chinese immigrants were entering the U.S., those filling out ships' manifests sometimes spelled it in a variety of ways, including Kuàng, Kuang, Kong, Kwang, Kuong, Kwong, and Fong.
 In Australia, the surname can be spelled as Quong.
-In Peru the surname can be spelled Fohn or Fong.
+In Peru, the surname can be spelled Fohn or Fong.

-In Trujillo, Peru the surname Fhon comes from Panyu.
-The surname of a man named 鄺其莊 who emigrated to Peru in the early 1900s was translated by a Chinese consulate member in Lima, Peru to Aurelio Kin Chong Fhon at his arrival from China, with Aurelio probably picked by the man.
+In Trujillo, Peru, the surname Fhon comes from Panyu.
+The surname of a man named 鄺其莊 who emigrated to Peru in the early 1900s was translated by a Chinese consulate member in Lima, Peru, to Aurelio Kin Chong Fhon at his arrival from China, with Aurelio probably picked by the man.
 His mother's maiden name was Huayno (Ou-Yang 歐陽) also from Panyu, Kwangtung province.
-The surname Fhon started in Trujillo, Peru and nowadays they can be found in many regions of the American Continent including the United States of America.
+The surname Fhon started in Trujillo and nowadays they can be found in many regions of the American continent, including the United States of America.